halleepham/CS303-Assignment2/README.md

     -program should automatically display data for instance of the professional employee -enter the amount of works worked for the week for the nonprofessional employee -program will display data from nonprofessional employee

+### Screenshots of output can be seen in word documents "Part 1 Screenshots" and "Part 2 Screenshot"